geromahony/da2018-prog-script-project/README.md

 |min  |    4.30000  |   2.300000  |    1.000000  |    0.10000  |
 |50%  |    5.00000  |   3.400000  |    1.500000  |    0.20000  |
 |max  |    5.80000  |   4.400000  |    1.900000  |    0.60000  |

+The same method can be used to describe the other two species classes:

 #### Iris-versicolor